srisivan/creative-writings/travelogue_tirupati.md

 informed that we were lucky on that day because as the godowns were closed, much time was saved.

-After 5 passages of the same identical looks, we reached the main gopuram.
+After 5 passages of identical looks, we reached the main gopuram.
 I thought that it was a good time for us beacause we reached the gopuram in 35 minutes of time.
 My mother explained to me that this was good because otherwise we had to be waiting for like one and a half hour there!
 After entering into the